 The parts of what was to have been my big rug sat in ignominy, hidden from view.
+My inner worry wart thinks it will never get done.

 Weeks of avoidance stretched into months.
 The pieces of the rug got rearranged and moved.
 Periodically, I would lay them all out.